defnull/multipart/README.rst

 * Reads directly from a socket (no ``.readline(n)``, just ``.read(n)``).
 * Consumes bytes regardless of Python version.
-* Is desgined for WSGI, not CGI.
+* Is designed for WSGI, not CGI.
 * Is not broken.

 Licence (MIT)